 Sleep has long been linked with an ability to successfully remember and learn things.
-Although scientists claim that there are many questions unanswered and many processes not fully understood, there has been a significant amount of research and interesting, unambiguous discoveries as to what sleep does for our memory.
+Although some scientists claim that there are many unanswered questions and that there are many processes they don’t fully understand about how sleep affects our memory; there has been a significant amount of research and interesting, unambiguous discoveries as to what sleep does for our memory.

 Sleep deprivation always shows negative, detrimental effects not only on our concentration but also on memory consolidation.
-We shouldn’t only be concerned about the length of our sleep, but also on the quality of our sleep.
+Therefore, we shouldn’t only be concerned about the length of our sleep, but also on the quality of our sleep.

 Sleep stages and memory – what we know